Hello everyone! It's Friday again so I'm joining Amy's Five on Friday link-up. Thank you Amy

 There are signs of Autumn everywhere now, although many of the leaves on the trees are still green.
 The grapes on the vines in the front garden will be left for the birds as they are too small and there are not enough to do anything with them.
 There seem to be lots of other berries this year - is this a sign of a hard winter to come?
 I love the coppery shade of the ferns as they change colour and I've seen those everlasting flowers in a neighbour's garden that dry out and can be used in an indoor flower display - something to put on my seed list.

 We're still gathering tomatoes from the plants in the covered yard.
 There are also sweet peppers ripening which we prefer to roast or preserve in olive oil.
-Mr. P. continues to grow plants from seed and has started another lot of French beans.
+My husband continues to grow plants from seed and has started another lot of French beans.

 Since re-learning how to crochet I've been making blankets over the last few months except for when I had to take a break in June and July.
 The first blanket I made was the red, mauve and purple one followed by the one at the top of the collage.
 I'm half way through the one at the bottom on the right hand side.